Chelato Uclés National Stadium: 1940s-1960s

-The National Stadium of Tegucigalpa was built during the administration of Tiburcio Carías Andino and finished in 1948.
+The National Stadium of Tegucigalpa's construction was approved during the administration of Tiburcio Carías Andino with a decree issued by then Minister of Education Ángel G. Hernández and finished in 1948.
 The stadium was the Honduras national football team's home stadium in FIFA World Cup qualification for many years.
 In 1955 hosted the CCCF championship, later in 1967 hosted the CONCACAF Championships.

 1970s-2000s

 In 1978, the stadium was host to 6 CONCACAF nations (Honduras, Mexico, El Salvador, Canada, Haiti and Cuba) for qualifying matches for the 1982 World Cup, which saw Honduras qualify for a World Cup for the first time ever.
 Since the 1998 completion of Estadio Olimpico Metropolitano, Estadio Nacional has no longer hosted the majority of the Honduran national team's home fixtures.

 The stadium has undergone changes over time, some of less importance and others of greater importance, among them is the remodeling of the stadium prior to NORCECA in 1981, increasing the capacity of this sports facility to 34,000 spectators.